jatsby/jatsby-framework/README.md

 Breakpoints
 ------------
 jatsby.css includes four simple breakpoints for making your website responsive.
-And if responsive isn't on the agenda, simply stick to main.css.
+And if responsive isn't on the agenda, simply stick to mobile.css' 320px breakpoint.

-Each breakpoint has its own CSS file.

-main.css - for @imports, reset, and global declarations 320.css  @ 320px
+mobile.css - for @imports, reset, and global declarations; 320px breakpoint tablet.css - 600px breakpoint
-600.css  @ 600px
-900.css  @ 900px
-1201.css @ 1201px
+desktop.css - 900px breakpoint and 1201px breakpoint (for hover effects and other desktop-specific CSS)

 There's a lot of meaning behind these numbers!
 Below are the screen widths of some of the world's most-popular gadgets: